yasserelmzoudi/Cell-Society-Simulation/README.md

 Fernanda Rizo: Responsible for the frontend of the project.
 She was responsible for the classes including the GamePane, ScreenVisuals, and ButtonPanel.
 She worked to make the simulation more user interactive through implementing colors, styles, and languages.
 She wrote the tests for these classes.

-Yasser Elmzoudi: Responsible for configuration and exceptions.
+Yasser Elmzoudi: Responsible for Controller, configuration, and exceptions.
 He wrote the classes encapsulating the exceptions and ErrorPanel, and was responsible for proper functioning of the graph.
 He also separated the controller from the view and helped structure the code.

 ### Resources Used